prasad89/linux-alias-collection/README.md

 ### Step 4: Abracadabra!

-Now, you're the master of Ubuntu-fu.
+Now, you're the master of Linux-fu.
 Let's see what spells we've got up our sleeves.

 ## The Star-Studded Cast